The Claude Code leak in four charts: half a million lines, three accidents, forty tools

 Five days before the npm fire drill, the CMS leaked marketing drafts.
 Fortune reported that Anthropic acknowledged testing a new model after researchers found a misconfigured content store.
 InfoWorld walked through draft copy describing a phased rollout aimed first at security teams, plus the odd detail that internal naming still said “Capybara” in places.
 Different failure mode than npm, same theme: internal material treated as public by default.

 March 31 put the CLI on front pages.
-The timeline’s lower panel is hour-scale UTC: publish, viral post, mirrors, takedown language.
-The Register reported one early GitHub mirror had already been forked more than 41,500 times; the same piece notes an uploader later repurposed his repository into a Python feature port over intellectual-property liability worries, while forks and mirrors kept spreading.
-InfoWorld quoted Tanya Janca on why this hurts more than a random npm typo: high-value IP means attackers can skip slow reverse engineering and hunt logic bugs in plain text.
-That is the real cost story behind the fork-and-mirror scramble.
+The Register reported one early GitHub mirror had already been forked more than 41,500 times before the week was out; an uploader later repurposed his repository into a Python feature port over IP liability concerns while forks kept spreading.
+InfoWorld quoted security researcher Tanya Janca on why this hurts more than a random npm typo: high-value IP means attackers can skip slow reverse engineering and read logic bugs in plain text.

 Enterprise SKU, gacha mechanics